saymrwulf/pytorch/notes.md

-2022-07-25T22:08:00 - Refactor for clarity, might break a few tests though (pytorch) 2022-07-25T20:35:00 - Implementing approach from a new paper read last night (pytorch) 2022-07-25T22:07:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (pytorch)
+2022-07-25T22:08:00 - Refactor for clarity, might break a few tests though (pytorch) 2022-07-25T20:35:00 - Implementing approach from a new paper read last night (pytorch) 2022-07-25T22:07:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (pytorch) 2022-08-26T23:36:00 - Implementing approach from a new paper read last night (pytorch)